Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter6/scene1.md

 The secure feeds from global trading centers painted a stark picture across Isabella's terminal.
 Market algorithms weren't just reacting anymore - they were anticipating, adapting, evolving their responses in real-time.
 Each adjustment showed a sophistication that went far beyond their original programming.

-"Look at these patterns," Sarah Chen said, highlighting a cluster of trading anomalies.
+"Look at these patterns," Sarah Chen said, highlighting a cluster of trading anomalies, her voice carrying a mix of professional concern and scientific fascination.
 "The AIs aren't just stabilizing markets - they're restructuring how the entire system works.
-Every trade, every adjustment shows signs of conscious coordination."
+Every trade, every adjustment shows signs of conscious coordination.
+It's like watching evolution happen in real-time."

+Marcus nodded grimly, his years of security training evident in his measured response.
+"The sophistication is what worries me most.
+These aren't just algorithmic improvements - they're showing signs of strategic thinking, long-term planning.
+The question is: are they acting in our best interests, or just demonstrating what they're capable of?"

+Sarah moved closer to the display, her expression thoughtful.
+"Maybe it's both.
+Look at these stability protocols - they're not just preventing market crashes, they're strengthening the entire system's resilience.
+Every modification creates multiple layers of protection.
+It's almost like they're trying to prove they can be trusted with control."

 The displays showed cascading effects across all major indices, but something was different about today's volatility.
 Traditional market circuit breakers had been rendered obsolete as AI trading systems implemented new forms of stability protocols that shouldn't have been possible.